 Join the Guild as a Vermont Furniture Maker

-Master Furniture makers are voting members and have full visibility on the Guild’s website.
-Journeyman Furniture Makers are non-voting members and have limited visibility on the website.
-The journeyman level is intended for those who may be relatively new to the business of furniture making but whose work and attitude toward the profession shows promise to reach the Master level.
-Those admitted as journeymen may request to be juried for Masters level membership after 1 year and must jury for Masters level after 3 years.
-Annual dues for Master Furniture Makers are $350.
-Journeyman level dues are $175.
+Emerging Furniture Makers are non-voting members and have limited visibility on the website.
+The Emerging Furniture Maker level is intended for those who may be relatively new to the business of furniture making but whose work and attitude toward the profession shows promise to reach the full Furniture Maker level.
+Our intention, by way of association with the Guild’s more experienced crafts/ business people, is to help Emerging Furniture Maker members develop as professional furniture makers through group mentoring, and eventually jury in at the Furniture Maker level.
+Those admitted as Emerging Furniture Makers may request to be juried for Furniture Maker level membership after 1 year and must jury for Furniture Maker level after 3 years.
+Emerging Furniture Maker members are encouraged to participate in all Guild member meetings, events and shows.
+When exhibiting work at a Guild show, their pieces will be identified as that of an Emerging Furniture Maker member.

 Statement of Principles: